Robert Townsend (spy): Joins Culper Spy Ring

-A number of factors led Townsend to the Culper Spy Ring, including the influence of Thomas Paine’s Common Sense, the British harassment of his family, and his relationship with Woodhull.
+Several factors led Townsend to the Culper Spy Ring, including the influence of Thomas Paine’s Common Sense, the British harassment of his family, and his relationship with Woodhull.
 Even among those who were not members of the Quaker faith, its philosophies were widespread in much of the northeast at the time and colored the thought of many people; this included the sect's adherence to pacifism.
 However, Pennsylvania had experienced a break between "political" Quakers and "religious" Quakers during the 1750s.
 Essentially, the "religious Quakers" accused the "political Quakers" of breaking with traditional values, which resulted in political Quakers resigning from office and leading to a wave of "purification" within the movement.
 The remaining Quakers pledged to embrace nonviolence and never to rebel against a legal government, and the Quakers generally emerged as the strongest supporters of British rule.

-Despite some historians' claims that Townsend was a Quaker, there is actually no evidence of this; in fact, his family were faithful members of the Oyster Bay Baptist Church, where the names of his father, mother, sister Sally, and several people enslaved by the family all appear on the membership roles.
-Nevertheless, Townsend seems to have been torn between his moderate upbringing and as a result of Paine's pamphlet Common Sense.
+Despite some historians' claims that Townsend was a Puritan, there is actually no evidence of this; in fact, his family were faithful members of the Oyster Bay Baptist Church, where the names of his father, mother, sister Sally, and several people enslaved by the family all appear on the membership roles.
+Nevertheless, Townsend seems to have been torn between his moderate upbringing and, as a result of Paine's pamphlet Common Sense.
 Paine had also been brought up in the Quaker tradition and advocated in Common Sense the early Quaker views of struggling against corruption and narcissism.
 Paine also advocated resistance as the means to achieve those goals, which put him directly at odds with the newly reformed Quaker movement.
 Paine argued that those espousing "pacifism at any price" were not authentic Quakers.
 His pamphlet inspired a small number of Quakers to join the struggle against Britain, as well as others who, like Townsend, were not Quaker but were also not political firebrands.